 - Spray them.
 Use a non-aerosolized cooking spray to coat the outside of the fish sticks.
 This also helps them achieve that golden-brown color and crispy texture.

-These fish sticks take just 15 minutes to cook in the air fryer.
+These crispy fish sticks take just 15 minutes to cook in the air fryer.
 You'll cook them for 10 minutes initially, flip them over, and cook for an additional 5 minutes.

 More Fish Recipes You'll Love